...

 The proper workholding involves selecting the appropriate device, positioning the workpiece correctly, and securing it firmly.
 The following are some key considerations for workholding setup:

-• Workpiece Geometry: The geometry of the workpiece plays a significant role in selecting the appropriate workholding device.
+• Workpiece Geometry: The geometry of the workpiece plays a significant role in selecting the appropriate CNC workholding fixtures.
 For example, vises are suitable for holding rectangular or square workpieces, while chucks are used for holding round or cylindrical workpieces.

 • Machining Forces: The forces generated during the machining process must be considered when setting up the workholding device.
 It is essential to ensure that the workholding device can withstand the machining forces and secure the workpiece firmly.